The AI Noise Machine

 The fantasy of frictionless efficiency

-This is one of the most seductive claims in the whole AI economy because it sounds managerial, rational, even prudent.
+This is one of the most seductive claims in the AI economy because it sounds rational, even prudent.
 Do the same work with fewer people.
-Maintain output.
-Cut cost.
-Increase leverage.
+Maintain output and cut costs.
 It assumes that labour is nothing more than present-tense throughput, and that is a dangerously thin view of how organisations actually function.

-Junior roles are not just a source of cheap throughput.
-They are where people learn the shape of the work, develop judgement, and absorb institutional knowledge.
+Junior roles are where people learn the shape of the work, develop judgement, and absorb institutional knowledge.
 Remove too much of that layer and the cost does not disappear.
-It returns elsewhere, as seniors are pulled into supervision, exception-handling, and quality control for systems that still cannot run alone.
+It returns elsewhere, as seniors are pulled into quality control for systems that still cannot run alone.

 Meanwhile the next cohort never gets the formative experience that would have made them capable later on.
-If your answer to greater productive capacity is simply that fewer people will be needed, what exactly is your theory of contribution, adulthood, and economic participation?
-What is the plan for your own children?
+If your answer to greater productive capacity is simply that fewer people will be needed, what exactly is your theory of economic participation?
 Efficiency that cannibalises capability is not strategy.
 It is short-term extraction dressed up as progress.

 AI is improving exponentially